dr-yst/org-x/memory-bank/activeContext.md

 ## Project Status Overview

 The project continues to make steady progress in the initial development stage.
-We have successfully implemented the headline hierarchy processing, basic content extraction functionality, and type definition sharing between the Rust backend and TypeScript frontend using tauri-specta.
+We have successfully implemented the headline hierarchy processing, basic content extraction functionality, type definition sharing, and improved frontend components for data visualization.

 With these key components in place: